 11A, Infantry Officer

-The military veteran and senior military-sponsored student presence at QCOM has been a true blessing.
-I truly feel that any veteran or student considering applying and accepting admission to Quillen would feel so very welcome at our school.
+The military veteran and senior military-sponsored student presence at QCOM was a true blessing.
+I truly felt that any veteran or student considering applying and accepting admission to Quillen would feel so very welcome at our school.

 ENS MC USNR